 4. Perform any of the other provisions of this Contract.

-B. If the State terminates this Contract in whole or in part, it may acquire, under the terms and in the manner the State considers appropriate, supplies or services similar to those terminated, and the Contractor will be liable to the State for any excess costs for those supplies or services.
-However, the Contractor shall continue the work not terminated.
+B. If the State terminates this Contract in whole or in part, it may acquire, under the terms and in the manner the State considers appropriate, supplies or services similar to those terminated.
+In such cases, the Contractor shall have the right to either terminate the remainder of this Contract or continue the work not terminated.

 C. The State shall pay the contract price for completed supplies delivered and services accepted.
 The Contractor and the State shall agree on the amount of payment for manufacturing materials delivered and accepted and for the protection and preservation of the property.
 Failure to agree will be a dispute under the Disputes clause.
 The State may withhold from these amounts any sum the State determines to be necessary to protect the State against loss because of outstanding liens or claims of former lien holders.